 Used Chevrolet Tahoe Models

-Initially for this Tahoe, Chevy offered one of two V8s: a 4.8-liter (295 hp) or a 5.3-liter (320 hp).
+Initially this Tahoe offered one of two V8s: a 4.8-liter (295 hp) or a 5.3-liter (320 hp).
 Both engines came with a four-speed automatic transmission, but the 4.8-liter V8 was paired with rear-wheel drive only.
 For a single year in 2009, a 6.2-liter V8 with 395 hp was available.
 A six-speed automatic was introduced that year and was fitted to both the 5.3-liter and 6.2-liter V8s.
 After that, the Tahoe came exclusively with the 5.3-liter engine and six-speed auto and either RWD or traditional 4WD with low-range gearing.

 Trim levels for this 2007-'14 generation were LS, LT and LTZ.
-Feature content varied somewhat through the years, but typically the LS came standard with 17-inch wheels, cruise control, stability control, full power accessories, dual-zone climate control and a six-speaker sound system.
-For a time, the LT model was split into three sublevels: LT1, LT2 and LT3 with progressively more convenience or luxury items such as heated leather seats, power-adjustable pedals, remote vehicle start, tri-zone automatic climate control and rear park assist.
-The LTZ remained the most well-appointed and typically came standard with 20-inch wheels, an adaptive suspension, navigation, ventilated front seats and a premium sound system.
+Feature content varied somewhat through the years, but typically the LS came with 17-inch wheels, cruise control, stability control, full power accessories, dual-zone climate control and a six-speaker sound system.
+For a time, the LT model was split into three sublevels: LT1, LT2 and LT3 with progressively more convenience or luxury items such as heated leather seats, power-adjustable pedals, remote vehicle start, tri-zone automatic climate control and rear parking assist.
+The LTZ remained the most well-appointed and typically came with 20-inch wheels, an adaptive suspension, navigation, ventilated front seats and a premium sound system.
 Sporadically, Chevrolet also offered an Off-Road package.

-Overall, we found this versatile and ever-improving generation of Chevrolet Tahoe to be desirable for a full-size V8-powered SUV.
+Overall, we found this versatile and evolving generation of Chevrolet Tahoe to be a desirable full-size V8-powered SUV.
 Car-based crossover SUVs became much more popular during this time, and they're worth consideration given the advantages in fuel economy, handling and ride quality.
 Yet the Tahoe remained a capable and comfortable, if slightly large, daily driver throughout.
 Our one main criticism involved the Tahoe's third-row seats.
 At more than 50 pounds each, they were heavy and cumbersome to remove.
 And when folded inside the truck, they did not offer a flat cargo floor.
 The third-row seats were also a favorite of smash-and-grab thieves.

 Read the most recent 2017 Chevrolet Tahoe review.